yisiox/tp/docs/UserGuide.md

 `EMAIL`
 * Email of the contact.
-* Muse be of the format `local-part@domain-name` and adhere to the following constraints:
+* Must be of the format `local-part@domain-name` and adhere to the following constraints:
     1. `local-part` should only contain alphanumeric characters and these special characters: `+_.-`. `local-part` should not start or end with any special characters.
     2. This is followed by `@` and then a domain name. `domain-name` is made up of domain labels separated by periods.
     `domain-name` must: